 PIN-GUIDE DOOR SASH

-In order to maximize head room, the Integra LS, GS and GS-R Sports Coupes and Sports Sedans feature a moonroof that slides back and out of the roof proper.
+In order to maximize interior head room, the Integra features a moon roof that slides back and out of the roof surface.
 Unlike conventional sunroof configurations that slide into a receptacle in the roof, this unit takes up less head room.
 The glass moon roof also features a convenient sliding sunshade.

 PROJECTOR BEAM HEADLIGHTS

-A key element of the 1998 Integra styling is the signature four-headlight design.
-For 1998, the individual lights have been enlarged and repositioned for a near-flush look.
-This change not only improves styling, it helps smooth aerodynamic flow over the front bumper.
+A key element of the Integra styling is the signature separated four-headlight design.
+The individual lights have a near-flush look, improving styling and smoothing aerodynamic flow over the front bumper.

 To enhance illumination and give the Integra a modern look, the engineers specified projector beam lamps for low-beam use.
-Compared to conventional units, these lamps reach 13 feet farther and illuminate an area 20% while the high beams, which use improved halogen lamp technology, reach 125 feet farther and illuminate an area 2.5 times greater.
+Compared to conventional units, these lamps reach 13 feet farther and illuminate an area 20 percent greater, while the high beams, which use improved halogen lamp technology, reach 125 feet farther and illuminate an area 2.5 times greater.